 “Room?”
 A voice stuck my ears as I crossed the road in the dark.
 I saw a young guy on the side of the road who was looking for people.
 “Yes.
 How much for a night?”
 I asked.

 “300 Rupees,” said the guy and asked me to follow him.

 I didn’t know whether I should trust him.
 It was middle of the night, I was at the side of the road, alone.
 My instincts were in favour of following the guy and if I sense something shady, I was supposed to run.

-“Let’s checkout this guy’s place,” I told my self and started following his lead.
-I was keeping a safe distance from the guy.
+“Let’s checkout this guy’s place,” I told myself and started following his lead.
+I was keeping a distance from the guy.
 We reached the place after walking through some narrow streets.

 What happened next?
 What happened at the ‘hotel’ the guy took me?
 Did I take the room?
 Was I able to sleep?
 There are many questions.
 And their answers would make a whole new article.